chelseasfund/chelseasfund.org/_pages/home.md

 **Abortion remains legal and available in Wyoming at this time.**
-  Our ongoing [litigation](/litigation) has resulted in all current Wyoming abortion bans being stayed while the litigtion proceeds.
+  Our ongoing [litigation](/litigation) has resulted in all current Wyoming abortion bans being stayed while the litigation proceeds.
   JustThePill (telehealth), Women's Health and Family Care (Jackson, WY), and Wellspring Health Access (Casper, WY) are continuing to provide abortion services in Wyoming.